The Arctic

 The loss of all the summer sea ice will increase the rate of Arctic warming 3.5 times (D Lawrence 2008) which will boost the rate of methane emissions from the Arctic.

-Since the record sea ice loss of 2007, the atmospheric methane concentration has been increasing and the scientists say this increase is due to carbon feedback emissions, some of which are coming from the rapidly warming Arctic.
+Since the record sea ice loss of 2007, the atmospheric methane concentration has been increasing and the scientists say this increase is due to wetland carbon feedback emissions, some of which is coming from the rapidly warming subarctic regions Arctic.

 Land based permafrost responds slower to warming as the methane is emitted as a result of micro-organisms digesting the thawed organic material.

 However at a certain amount of thawing permafrost thaw becomes self perpetuating - irreversible.
-This because the microbial activity generates heat indide the thawing permafrost.
+This because the microbial activity generates heat inside the thawing permafrost.
+Todays emissions of methane, CO and nitrous oxide from thawing permafrost is irreversible.

 Nothing makes today's planetary emergency more definite than the rapidly changing state of the Arctic because there are many +ve amplifying feedbacks triggered by Arctic warming.
 These can cascade as a mighty deadly domino effect (C Duarte 2012)